 - You can use white sugar in place of maple syrup if you prefer.

 - Granny Smith apples are preferable to use in this recipe, Pink Lady’s and Golden Delicious will also work – don’t use an apple with too soft a texture.

 Be sure to check out these other fall recipes!

 Hey – you’ve made it this far, and now we’re best friends!
 If you make this recipe, I’d love for you to give it a star rating ★ below.
 Make sure you follow me on Instagram, Pinterest, and Facebook, too!

-Add the apples and cook until they begin to break down, 5 to 8 minutes.
+- Add apple slices.
+Flip to coat in butter-syrup mixture and let cook until apples just begin to break down, approximately 5 to 8 minutes.

-You can use white sugar instead of maple syrup if you prefer.
+- Sweetener: You can use honey, white sugar, brown sugar, granular Swerve, or coconut sugar instead of maple syrup if you prefer.

 - Make it Dairy Free/Vegan: Use vegan better or refined coconut oil.

 - Make it Paleo: Use ghee instead of butter.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.